dotnet/docs-aspire/docs/deployment/azure/includes/aca-deployment-azd.md

 :::image type="content" source="../media/aspire-azd-03.png" lightbox="../media/aspire-azd-03.png" alt-text="Specifying the containers that are publicly available to the Internet":::

 The final step in the `init` phase is setting the environment name.
-This is helpful when you want to have multiple environments, like `dev` and `prod`, or one-off test environments you plan on deleting momentarilly.
+This is helpful when you want to have multiple environments, like `dev` and `prod`, or one-off test environments you plan on deleting momentarily.
 Provide the name of the environment, then allow AZD to continue.

 :::image type="content" source="../media/aspire-azd-04.png" lightbox="../media/aspire-azd-04.png" alt-text="Providing the name of the AZD environment to be created":::